vprinsen/numpy_tetris/README.md

 # Numpy Tetris

 A hacky version of Tetris in Python, using Numpy.
 Assembled in a few days as a programming exercise.
-Most certainly buggy.

 **Requires:**
 Python 3.x